Know the Laws: New York

 *** NY Dom Rel § 75-a(14); see also the NYS Unified Court System FAQs

 Generally speaking, a child’s parents may come to an agreement on a specific visitation schedule on their own.
 However, if the parents cannot agree, the judge can order specific time for each parent (unless there is a good reason for one parent not to have visitation).
-Visitation that is ordered by the court will take into consideration the best interests of the child, not just the desires or convenience of the parents.*
+Visitation that is ordered by the court will take into consideration the best interests of the child.

 When deciding on a visitation schedule, a parent may get weekend parenting time, weekday parenting time, and/or a division of the holidays, school recesses, and summer vacation.
 A common visitation schedule could be that the non-custodial parent has time with the child every-other weekend, two weeks in the summer and on alternating holidays (for example, in even years, the mother has the child on Christmas Eve and the father has the child on Christmas Day and in odd years, the father has the child on Christmas Eve and the mother has the child on Christmas Day).
 However, each situation is different -- for advice on your particular custody/visitation case, please talk to a lawyer.
 Go to our NY Finding a Lawyer page for legal referrals.